JimmyBcn/RxFSharp/RxFSharp.Concurrency/README.md

 In a **service layer** , iIf your service is reading data from a queue of some sort, consider using a dedicated **EventLoopScheduler**.
 This way, you can preserve order of events.
 If processing an item is expensive (&gt;50ms or requires I/O), then consider using a **NewThreadScheduler.**

 If you just need the scheduler for a **timer** , e.g. for Observable.Interval or Observable.Timer, then favor the **TaskPool**.
 Use the ThreadPool if the TaskPool is not available for your platform.

+Rx provides a set of commonly used SynchronizationContexts helpers for easy access to some contexts:
+- _CurrentDispatcher_: wraps the WPF Dispatcher, to post on the WPF UI Thread for use in WPF and Silverlight applications
+- _WindowsForms_: will use the current Windows Forms form to post back on the Windows Forms UI Thread
+- _ReactiveEventLoop_: will use a single background thread to post messages in a synchronized matter for applications that don’t have UI
+- _FromControl(Control control)_: will use control to post back on the Windows Forms UI Thread (if WinForms controls are embedded in a native UI where there is no current Form).
+- _CreateEventLoop(string name)_: will create a new background thread to post messages to for the live time of the SynchronizationContext.